Appropriateness and Suitability Sample Clauses

-APPROPRIATENESS AND SUITABILITY.
+Appropriateness and Suitability.
 8.1.
 The Company shall use the information you provided during the Account Opening Application form to assess in basis of your knowledge and experience in the investment field, whether the service or Financial Instrument is appropriate for you.
 We shall offer different types of accounts with different characteristics and features in basis of each client’s personal circumstance.

 AutoNDA by SimpleDocs

-APPROPRIATENESS AND SUITABILITY.
-In accordance with the Applicable Regulations, Safecap is entitled to assume that a Professional Client has the necessary experience and knowledge in order to understand the risks involved in relation to those particular investment services or Transactions, or types of Transactions and products, for which the client is classified as a Professional Client.
+Appropriateness and Suitability.
+In accordance with the Applicable Regulations, Xxxxxxxxx is entitled to assume that a Professional Client has the necessary experience and knowledge in order to understand the risks involved in relation to those particular investment services or Transactions, or types of Transactions and products, for which the client is classified as a Professional Client.
 As such no appropriateness assessments will be conducted in respect of Professional Clients.
 As no investment advice is provided to Professional Clients, no suitability assessments will be conducted in respect of Professional Clients.
-Furthermore, in accordance with the Applicable Regulations, Safecap is not obliged to, and it will not conduct appropriateness assessment, in respect of Eligible Counterparties.
+Furthermore, in accordance with the Applicable Regulations, Magnasale is not obliged to, and it will not conduct appropriateness assessment, in respect of Eligible Counterparties.
 As no investment advice is provided to Eligible Counterparties, no suitability assessments will be conducted in respect of Eligible Counterparties.
 Please note that we will not be able to take your borrowing or leverage into account in assessing your investment risk appetite or capacity.
 You should be aware that leverage and Margined Transactions dramatically increase the risk of investments in Financial Instruments, particularly where large Transactions can be taken in reliance on a small amount of Margin as is common when dealing with Margined Transactions.
 Any decision on whether or not to open an Account and whether or not you understand the risks is yours.
 We do not monitor on your behalf whether the amount of money you have transferred to us or whether your profits and losses are consistent with your financial assets and earnings.
 It is left up to you to assess whether your financial resources are adequate and what level of risk to take

-APPROPRIATENESS AND SUITABILITY.
+Appropriateness and Suitability.
 In accordance with the Applicable Regulations, Finalto Asia is entitled to assume that an Accredited/Institutional client has the necessary experience and knowledge in order to understand the risks involved in relation to those particular investment services or Transactions, or types of Transactions and products, for which the client is classified as an Accredited/Institutional Client.
 As such no appropriateness assessments will be conducted in respect of an accredited/ institutional clients.
 As no investment advice is provided to such clients, no suitability assessments will be conducted in respect of Accredited/ Institutional clients.
 Please note that we will not be able to take your borrowing or leverage into account in assessing your investment risk appetite or capacity.
 You should be aware that leverage and Margined Transactions dramatically increase the risk of investments in Financial Instruments, particularly where large Transactions can be taken in reliance on a small amount of Margin as is common when dealing with Margined Transactions.
 Any decision on whether or not to open an Account and whether or not you understand the risks is yours.
 We do not monitor on your behalf whether the amount of money you have transferred to us or whether your profits and losses are consistent with your financial assets and earnings.
 It is left up to you to assess whether your financial resources are adequate and what level of risk to take

-APPROPRIATENESS AND SUITABILITY.
+Appropriateness and Suitability.
 5.1.
 The Company performs Suitability and Appropriateness Tests prior to the provision of Services related to Portfolio Management.
 The Company may also request the tests be re- performed in the event of substantial change to the information provided by the Client and/or for any other reason.

-APPROPRIATENESS AND SUITABILITY.
+Appropriateness and Suitability.
 The financial and investment instruments mentioned on this Website may not be appropriate or suitable for all investors.
 Your individual investment objectives and financial position were not considered in the preparation of the materials on this Website.
 The materials and/or opinions and/or investment options and/or other information made available to you by way of this Website constitutes neither a representation that any investment option or financial instrument is appropriate or suitable for you, nor a recommendation that you enter into a specific investment transaction.
 You must make your own independent financial decisions with regard to undertaking certain investments and consider whether any investment is appropriate for you in view of your investment objections and financial position.

 • Appropriateness Farming practices that are fitting for a specific community, location, or operation.